AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/previews.md

 `type`

 >	The resource type (i.e. the file extension) that will be associated with this preview extension.
-Most Stingray resources (like *.unit*, *.material*, *.texture*) already have built-in preview behaviors, so this will typically be a new kind of resource that your plug-in adds to Stingray.
+Most resources (like *.unit*, *.material*, *.texture*) already have built-in preview behaviors, so this will typically be a new kind of resource that is registered by your plug-in.
 Required.

 `name`